 Ideally, your parenting time agreement will lay out the exact amount of time that each parent gets, along with the suggested schedule.
 It should have provisions for unforeseen events.
 It should even outline how pick-ups, drop-offs, and travel expenses are handled.

-The lawyers at Regina Family Lawyers can help you draft this specific access and visitation agreement so that everyone’s rights and responsibilities are clear.
+The lawyers at Regina Family Law Firm can help you draft this specific access and visitation agreement so that everyone’s rights and responsibilities are clear.

 Can a Custodial Parent Stop Visitation?